The results chart allows you to view the details of your results, by audience type or goal.

 Note : If you have already set a breakdown, it automatically applies to the graph.
 By clicking on the point, you can display the breakdown on the graph; when the circle is empty, the breakdown is hidden; when full, it is displayed.

-To learn more about viewing and adjusting the graph, you can visit our “Evolution curve” article.
+To learn more about viewing and adjusting the graph, you can visit our article about the evolutive curve.

 Read the results charts